-The conflict in Syria is now in its fifth year.
+The conflict in Syria is now entering its sixth year.
 With limited prospects for an immediate end of the conflict, Syrians are growing increasingly vulnerable as their savings are exhausted and their assets are liquidated.

 A substantial number amongst those displaced have fled their homes without adequate clothing and are forced to stay in make-shift shelters, tents or unfinished buildings.

 Ever since the crisis started, the Syrian Arab Red Crescent (SARC) has been working on the frontline across Syria to provide food, household items and life-saving health services to people in need.

 Together with other Red Cross Movement partners, the Canadian Red Cross actively supports SARC.
 The Canadian Red Cross has a full-time presence in Syria, and has been providing support to SARC for the last four years.
 The support provided by the Canadian Red Cross is made possible through generous donations from the Canadian public.